Ottoman clothing: Republican period

+By the 19th century, Western fashion began to impact Ottoman dress, with the wealthy beginning to gravitate towards Western styles.
+New fabrics such as wool and cotton became common, but traditional materials like silk and velvet remained in favor as well.
 The common clothing styles prevailing in the mid 19th century imposed by religious reasons entered a transformation phase in the Republican period.
 In this period the 'şapka' and the following 'kılık kıyafet' reform being realized with the leadership of Mustafa Kemal Atatürk in Kastamonu in 1925 had a full impact in Istanbul.
 Women's 'çarşaf' and 'peçe' were replaced by a coat, scarf, and shawl.
 Men began to wear hats, jackets, shirts, waistcoats, ties, trousers and shoes.
 With the industrialization process of the 1960s, women entered the work-life and tailors were substituted by readymade clothes industry.
 The contemporary fashion concept, as it is in the whole world, is apparent in both social and economic dimensions in Turkey as well.

 Modern use

 Modern Turkish designers such as Rıfat Özbek, Cemil İpekçi, Vural Gökçaylı, Yıldırım Mayruk, Sadık Kızılağaç, Hakan Elyaban, and Bahar Korçan draw inspiration from historical Ottoman designs, and Ottoman or Ottoman-inspired patterns are important to the Turkish textile industry.